neoforged/Documentation/docs/advanced/featureflags.md

 ### Creating a Feature Flag

-To create new Feature Flags, a JSON file needs to be created and referenced in your `neoforge.mods.toml` file with the `featureFlags` entry inside of your `[[mods]]` block.
+To create new Feature flags, a JSON file needs to be created and referenced in your `neoforge.mods.toml` file with the `featureFlags` entry inside of your `[[mods]]` block.
 The specified path must be relative to the `resources` directory:

 ```toml
 # In neoforge.mods.toml:
 [[mods]]